mark-dev/chessfactory-hall-of-fame/README.md

 ## Chessfactory: hall of fame
 ![](etc/img/cf.png)

-The purpose of this project is to explore the [lichess database](https://database.lichess.org/)for interesting games and positions.
+The purpose of this project is to explore the [lichess database](https://database.lichess.org/) for interesting games and positions.
 As an example, I created my list of interesting parties by various criteria (see below).

 Originally, [Chessfactory](https://github.com/mark-dev/chessfactory) is my study web chess project, inspired by [lichess](https://lichess.org).